discordx-ts/discordx/README.md

 ## Events and payload
 Here you have the details about the payloads that are injected into the method related to a specific event.
 Be aware that the types must be imported from discord.js (except for `Client`).
-In this example of the event `"channelUpdate"` we receive two payloads from the event :
+In this example of the event `"channelUpdate"`, we receive two payloads from the event :
 ```typescript
 @Discord()
 abstract class AppDiscord {